dh-electronics/meta-dhsom-extras/README.md

 This layer depends on:

 * URI: git://git.yoctoproject.org/poky
-  - branch: dunfell or kirkstone
+  - branch: dunfell or kirkstone or scarthgap
   - layers: meta

 Building image